alanwsmith/typing-rust.alanwsmith.com/src/ownership/step-4.md

 ---

-Let's look at what _does_ happen starting with a review of Step 3 where we had:
+Let's look at what _does_ happen starting with a review of Step 3 where:

 1. The `alfa` variable has been created
 2. The `String::from("apple")` value has